Cape Town · Est. 2020

 "Property, at its best, does more than generate returns.
 It shapes how people live, trade, and connect.
 That's what keeps me in this industry."

-Fluent in five South African languages and equally comfortable in a community stakeholder meeting or a corporate boardroom, the ability to listen carefully and find workable solutions across different contexts has been as valuable as any technical qualification.
+Fluent in five South African languages and equally at home in a stakeholder consultation or a deal negotiation, the ability to find workable solutions across different contexts has been as valuable as any technical qualification.

 Qualifications